 6.7.2 API

-In order for the Master program and MCU Module program the communicate, and API was developed to maintain a reliable and trustworthy communications protocol.
+In order for the Master program and MCU Module program to communicate, the API was developed to maintain a reliable and trustworthy communications protocol.
 The API was defined for a package length of six bytes in total from either master or slave to keep it constant.
 The only time this deviated was when the master sent LCD print data.
 The table below documents the API that is used to communicate between the Master and MCU programs: